cyrilsebastian1811/docs/docs/frontend/react/index.md

             ```

         ??? info "`#!jsx componentDidMount()`"
-            - Invoked after the component is mounted in the DOM.
+            - Invoked after the component is mounted to the DOM.
             - Ideal for side effects like API calls, subscriptions, or setting up event listeners.

             ```jsx